 3. Review management

-The stats really do speak for themselves: reviews are critical to local business performance.
+The stats for online reviews really do speak for themselves: reviews are critical to local business performance.
 And if you or your client don’t agree that they’re worth the effort to manage, I’ll point you to our previous Advance Your Agency piece, filled with solid arguments for making them an ongoing priority.

 Before pitching review and reputation management to your client, though, it’s worth considering what their experience has been with reviews, and what their attitudes towards reviews and reviewers are.
 Is there a culture of appreciating and generating reviews within their business or are they known skeptics?
 Use this information to ensure you’re ready to handle any objections they might have, and to better plan your strategy.